Skip to content

 1. Tidy up spent Summer plants – if you have veggies and herbs that are going to seed with flower heads on them, consider leaving these for the pollinators to feast on and pull them out when the flowers are spent.

-2. Choose your crops wisely according to the planting guides relevant for your area (see zones).
-If you select the types of crops that you enjoy eating and that provide repeat flowering or fruiting or cut-and-come-again leaves you will get the most out of your selection.
+2. Choose your crops wisely according to the planting guides relevant to your area (see zones).
+Select the types of crops that you enjoy eating and that provide repeat flowering, fruiting, or cut-and-come-again leaves.
+You will get the most out of your selection.

-3. Don’t forget flowering plants to keep the pollinators and insects fed through the Winter so pot up Winter flowering annuals, evergreens , local natives, succulents and perennials.
+3. Remember flowering plants.
+To keep pollinators and insects fed through the Winter, pot up winter-flowering annuals, evergreens, local natives, succulents, and perennials.

-4. Decide whether you will sow seeds or take the faster route of purchased seedlings.
+4. Decide whether you will sow seeds or take the faster route of purchasing seedlings.

-5. Remember that soil is everything The change of season is the time to refresh your soil in your containers in preparation for new and possibly heavy feeders to come.
+5. Remember that soil is everything The change of season is the time to refresh your soil in your containers in preparation for new and possibly heavy feeders.
 If you have a large pot full of spent mix you can try to add as much compost as it will take, some slow release fertiliser pellets and drench it with liquid, organic fertiliser.
-Alternatively, do what I do…where you are able to empty out the container of soil, you can refresh the entire contents using much the same technique or better still, make up new potting mix using the spent mix.
-There are recipes for doing so on the internet or use our Soil Recipe card to make up new potting mix for the new season.
+Alternatively, do what I do…where you can empty out the container of soil, refresh the entire contents using the same technique, or make up new potting mix using the spent mix.
+There are recipes for doing so online or use our Soil Recipe card to make up new potting mix for the new season.

 Cart